Lawyers are reporting entities under Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT).

-To make that assessment we must obtain and verify information from prospective and existing clients about a range of things.
+As a reporting entity, Govett Quilliam must assess the risk they may face from the actions of money launderers and people who finance terrorism and to identify potentially suspicious transactions or activity.
+To make that assessment we may be required to obtain and verify information from prospective and existing clients about a range of things.
 This is part of what the AML/CFT law calls “client due diligence” (CDD).

-Govett Quilliam has a Non- Financial Foreign Entity (NFFE) are required to comply with the Foreign Account Tax Compliance Act (FATCA) and provide our Financial Institutions information on our client’s who are US tax residences and receive interest income.
+Govett Quilliam as a Non- Financial Foreign Entity (NFFE) is required to comply with the Foreign Account Tax Compliance Act (FATCA), Common Reporting Standards (CRS) and provide our Financial Institutions information on our clients who are US tax residents and receive income from us.